Fishing License In Florida Non Resident and Resident

 Where To Get Florida Fishing License

-Anglers can buy their fishing and hunting licenses and permits online at the Florida Fish and Wildlife Conservation Commission website or through the app FishHuntFL.
+Anglers can buy a fishing license in Florida Non Resident for either fishing and hunting licenses and permits online at the Florida Fish and Wildlife Conservation Commission website or through the app FishHuntFL.

-You can click on the picture of the 5-year fishing license above and go to the Florida Fish and Wildlife Conservation Commission and get your fishing license online for whatever date you will be fishing. (note: The actual paper license is not needed, bring a printout or take a picture of the approval number from the website, which is all that’s required.)
+You can click on the picture of the 5-year fishing license above, go to the Florida Fish and Wildlife Conservation Commission, and get your fishing license in Florida Non Resident and resident license online for whatever date you will be fishing.
+(Note: The paper license is not needed, bring a printout or take a picture of the approval number from the website, which is all required.)

 Who Needs To Get Florida Fishing Licenses

-Residents between 16 years of age and 65 and all non-residents over the age of 16 (who aren’t exempt) must have a Florida fishing license.
+Residents between 16 and 65 and all non-residents over the age of 16 (who aren’t exempt) must have a Florida fishing license 2023.
 Even those only practicing catch and release still need a fishing license.

 - This requirement applies even on freshwater fishing charters with a captain.

 - Individuals of age (who aren’t exempt) need a saltwater fishing license to catch saltwater fish privately in Florida, whether from the ocean, lagoons, or bays.